PratheekshaGP/Hachnex_KVGCE/README.md

 # "Comparea"-  A Product Comparison Tool

-A beginner-friendly web app for comparing products across multiple platforms—designed for hackathon demo.
+A beginner-friendly web app for comparing products across multiple platforms that helps users for a easier purchase.

 ## Features